-I am a fourth-year PhD candidate in economics at the University of Virginia.
+I am a fifth-year PhD candidate in economics at the University of Virginia.
 My research in urban and public economics examines how state and federal policies affect local governments and the interactions between local fiscal and land use policies.
 You can find my CV here, or you can read about my current projects below.

 I am available by email at williams.colinandrew@gmail.com.